 However, using flat payments creates some "rough justice" for benefit recipients.
-They are a diverse group and the percentage increases they receive vary widely: 17% will get support equivalent to an increase of more than 50% in combined effect of various their means-tested benefits.
+They are a diverse group and the percentage increases they receive vary widely: 17% will get support equivalent to an increase of more than 50% in their means-tested benefits.
 But for 4% of them, it is less than 5%.
-Among working-age households receiving benefits, households with three or more children will see energy bills pushed up by £500-plus a year more than those without children, but will get the same one-off payment.
-Uprating all benefits would have helped large families more.
+Among working-age households receiving benefits, households with three or more children will see energy bills pushed up by £500plus a year more than those without children, but will get the same oneoff payment.
+Uprating all benefits would have helped large families